-TOPEKA – (September 12, 2018) – Two Kansas law enforcement groups have endorsed Kansas Attorney General Derek Schmidt’s reelection, the campaign announced today.
+TOPEKA – (Updated: October 23, 2018) – Three law enforcement groups have endorsed Kansas Attorney General Derek Schmidt’s reelection.

-Schmidt received the endorsements of the Kansas State Troopers Association and the Fraternal Order of Police–Kansas State Lodge.
+Schmidt received the endorsements of the National Latino Peace Officers Association Advocacy, Kansas State Troopers Association and the Fraternal Order of Police–Kansas State Lodge.

 “Attorney General Schmidt has built a longstanding record of support for Kansas law enforcement and has made public safety a top priority,” said Bryan Clark, president of the Kansas State Troopers Association.
 “We are proud to support his reelection.”

 The members of the Kansas State Lodge Fraternal Order of Police, who honored Attorney General Schmidt as their 2017 Member of the Year, added their support.

 “The Kansas State Lodge Fraternal Order of Police is proud to endorse our brother, Derek Schmidt, for reelection to the position of the Kansas Attorney General,” said Blaine Dryden, president of the State Lodge.
 “Attorney General Schmidt is proactive in leading the fight for victims rights, and the betterment of law enforcement in our state.
 We are proud to sit at the table with Attorney General Schmidt every year when we discuss legislative issues that will affect Kansas law enforcement.”

 Schmidt was also endorsed by the National Latino Peace Officers Association Advocacy.

 Schmidt said as Kansas’ chief law enforcement official, he was proud to have the support of law enforcement organizations as he seeks a third term.